 After being informed of the courses for which they are exempted, students may then submit requests to enroll in substitute courses.
-Students should keep in mind that finding suitable courses may prove difficult given the demands of field education.
+Students should keep in mind that finding suitable courses may prove difficult given the demands of field education and space availability in courses offered outside of the department.